glyph-cat/langutil/docs/Api.md

 | ... | ... | `string` |

-Please refer to [Language List](##-Language-List) in the Appendix for a complete list of language codes.
+Please refer to [Language List](##-Language-List) in the Appendix for a complete list of language and their codes.

 <br/>